ssborbis/ContextSearch-web-ext/README.md

 Click the magnifying glass and select Add "<i>website name</i>" from the menu.
 The website's icon should now appear in the menu.
 If you choose the <b>Automatic</b> method of reloading your search engine list, the new engine should appear in the context menu and quick menu after refreshing the page.
 If using the <b>Manual</b> method, reload your search engine list from ContextSearch Options->Search Engines->Manual->Browse

+Your search engine list can be viewed and modified @ Firefox Options->Search->One-Click Search Engines

 ___